 MP for Reading Central

-“A generally loyal Labour MP with strong attendance and parliamentary experience who has occasionally rebelled on end‑of‑life amendments.”
+“A highly party-loyal Labour backbencher with solid attendance who has occasionally rebelled on end-of-life amendments.”

 Matt Rodda is the Labour (Co-op) MP for Reading Central, first elected in 2017.
-He has held shadow minister roles covering Work and Pensions, Transport (Buses), and AI and Intellectual Property, and has sat on committees related to bills such as the Football Governance Bill and the Trade (CPTPP) Bill.
-He has a strong attendance record and votes consistently with his party, with occasional rebel votes on terminally ill end-of-life amendments.
+He has served as a shadow minister for AI and Intellectual Property (2023–2024) and previously in Work and Pensions, and has sat on a range of parliamentary committees.
+He has a high attendance record and strong party loyalty.

-Declared financial interests include one entry: donations and other support (including loans) for activities as an MP.
+Has one declared financial interest: donations and other support (including loans) for activities as an MP.

 Generated 21 February 2026